Ashford University Catalog

 SOC 401 Engaging in Sociology

-The course embraces the concept of ‘Engaging Sociology’ - a need for Sociology students to understand how to engage sociology in their daily lives and spheres and also through their employment.
-The course covers varied aspects of applied Sociology as a citizen in communities on a local, national, and global scale, as well as through employment as a Sociologist or in a related field.
-Prerequisites: SOC 101, SOC 333 and SOC 301.
+The course embraces the concept of ‘Engaging Sociology’ - a need for students to understand how to engage social/theoretical concepts into their daily lives in varied social environments, as well as through their employment.
+The course covers varied aspects of applied Sociology and social/theoretical concepts as a citizen in communities on a local, national, and global scale, as well as through employment as a Sociologist or in a related field.
+Prerequisites: SOC 101, SOC 333, ANT 351, ANT 353 and SOC 301 or ANT 340.

 SOC 402 Contemporary Social Problems & the Workplace